amany9000/WebServer/README.md

 # WebServer
-A nodejs based http webserver which uses express framework and the handlebars view engine .
+A nodejs based http webserver which uses express framework and the handlebars view engine for templates.